fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 My Ph.D. research focuses on digital hardware design and automation with the goal of improving deep learning models efficiency.

-My main areas of interest are
+My main areas of interest are:
 * event-based vision.
 * digital hardware design.
 * high level synthesis (HLS).